-Faculty portfolios must be built in Canvas.
-These portfolios serve multiple purposes and will be used for faculty evaluation, tenure application, and promotion application.
+Faculty portfolios serve multiple purposes.
+The same portfolio is used for faculty evaluation, tenure application, and promotion application.

-Faculty members must contact the Teaching and Learning Center to request a Canvas course shell in which to create their portfolio.
-The portfolio template course is entitled ePortfolio Template for Faculty Evals, Tenure, and Promotion
+Portfolios must be built electronically within the ePortfolio course shell.
+Faculty members must contact the Teaching and Learning Center to request a course shell in which to create their portfolio.

-When a portfolio course shell is created, it will follow the Tenure and Promotion Committee's current approved template.
-Portfolios created using previous versions of the template should be revised to include all the required components listed below.
+When the ePortfolio course shell is created, it will follow the Tenure and Promotion Committee's approved template.
+Portfolios created using previous versions of the template should be revised to match the current template.